“Just a small town girl, living in a lonely world, taking the midnight train going anywhere” – Journey.

 - Phone: 905-525-2183

 - Open 7 days a week from sunrise to sunset

 Whether you are a small town person, or a small town person at heart, it is always time to escape the city life and become one with nature.

 I discovered my little slice of heaven in the midst of a sea of concrete over 30 years ago.
-I have continued to seek refuge from the hustle and bustle of city life every since.
+I have continued to seek refuge from the hustle and bustle of city life ever since.
 I will continue to escape into nature as often as I can, until such time as I am lucky enough to move home.

 Have you found your your little slice of heaven for your nature escape?
 Where do you go to get away from it all?

 SEE YOU ON THE TRAILS 🙂